PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:26:19
+Last updated: 2024-04-05 18:27:26
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -